 Join us for a symposium of the recent book Revolutionary Saint: The Theological Legacy of Óscar Romero (Orbis Books, 2018) by Michael Lee.
 Copies of the book will be available for sale by the Seminary Coop Bookstore at the event.

 Many years after his death in 1980, the world is still absorbing the witness of Óscar Romero, the archbishop of San Salvador, martyred for his commitment to the poor and social justice.
 In this work, Michael E. Lee offers a profound reflection on the theological implications of Romero’s life and ministry.

-Prof. Lee will also give a luncheon talk in downtown Chicago earlier that day on "The Life and Legacy of Saint Oscar Romero."
+Prof. Lee also gave a luncheon talk in downtown Chicago earlier on the 11th on "The Life and Legacy of Saint Oscar Romero."

 Michael E. Lee is Associate Professor of Theology at Fordham University.
 Born in Miami of Puerto Rican parents, he holds an M.A. from the University of Chicago and a B.A., M.A., and PhD from the University of Notre Dame.
 He is the author of Bearing the Weight of Salvation: The Soteriology of Ignacio Ellacuría and Revolutionary Saint: The Theological Legacy of Óscar Romero.His commentary has appeared in a wide variety of venues including The New York Times, Rolling Stone, and El Faro Académico (El Salvador).
 He has also appeared on networks including CNN, Al-Jazeera America, ABC-NY, National Public Radio, and Radio France International.